In This Article

-- Joint pains
+- Joint Pains

-- Weight loss
+- Weight Loss

-- Stomach pains
+- Stomach Pains

 Middle age is the most common time of diagnosis for men with hereditary hemochromatosis or iron overload.

-The problem is that often those non-specific hemochromatosis symptoms in men are blamed on something else.
-Because hemochromatosis isn’t often discovered until middle age, men are sometimes just told, “You’re just getting older” and perhaps given a painkiller or an anti-depressant or even testosterone replacement therapy and sent on their way.
+Because hemochromatosis is often not diagnosed until middle age, men are sometimes just told, “You’re just getting older” and perhaps given a painkiller or an anti-depressant or even testosterone replacement therapy and sent on their way.

 Even worse (and guys, you know we do this), men with high iron might not ever seek medical care.
-We often just try to “tough it out” and ignore those aches and pains and tiredness that we didn’t have when we were younger.
+We often try to “tough it out” and ignore those aches and pains and tiredness that we didn’t have when we were younger.

 Side Effects of Too Much Iron in Men

-Over the years, hemochromatosis progresses and the iron overload works its way into the organs—the liver, the heart, the pancreas—and then men present to their doctor with liver disease, or heart disease, or diabetes.
+Over the years, hemochromatosis progresses.
+The iron overload works its way into the organs—the liver, the heart, the pancreas—and then men present to their doctor with liver disease, heart disease, or diabetes.

 What are Normal Iron Levels for Men?

 Without hemochromatosis, normal iron levels for men total roughly four to five grams in the body.
 However, in iron overload, a man may not have any symptoms until he has stored twenty grams– a significant difference!

-Men vs Women with Hemochromatosis
+Men vs. Women with Hemochromatosis

 Hemochromatosis and Bone Loss in Men

-Most people, doctors included, forget that men can get osteoporosis, or loss of bone mineral density.
+Most people, doctors included, forget that men can get osteoporosis or loss of bone mineral density.
 It’s usually thought of as a women’s condition.

-And yes, they may think you’re a bit strange, as often men are not routinely tested, but if it helps, you can take them a copy of this study published in Osteoporosis Int. to back up your request.
+And yes, they may think you’re a bit strange, as often men are not routinely tested, but if it helps, you may refer them to this study to back up your request.

 Iron Overload and Sexual Dysfunction in Men

-While not as dangerous as cirrhosis or heart disease, these are nonetheless very distressing symptoms for men and something that really impacts quality of life.
+While not as dangerous as cirrhosis or heart disease, these are very distressing symptoms for men and something that really impacts the quality of life.

 Why does too much iron affect the sex drive and sexual function in men?
-The most common reason is that the pituitary gland (an important regulator of hormones found in the middle of your skull) suffers the same fate as other organs—it becomes overloaded with iron.
+The most common reason is that the pituitary gland (a vital regulator of hormones found in the middle of your skull) suffers the same fate as other organs—it becomes overloaded with iron.